progmaticltd/homebox/README.md

 - postfix.yml: Postfix MTA configuration
 - webmail.yml: Webmail (roundcube) configuration

+This process will be simplified in a future version to reduce the number of files to duplicate.

 ### Run the Ansible scripts to setup your email server
 The installation folder is using Ansible to setup the mail server For instance, inside the install folder, run the following command: